SatoriCyber/universal-data-permissions-scanner/docs/datastores/snowflake.md

 ```
 CREATE ROLE AUTHZ_ANALYZER_ROLE;
 ```
-2. Grant priviliges to the role you created using the following command:
+2. Grant privileges to the role you created using the following command:
 ```
 GRANT IMPORTED PRIVILEGES ON DATABASE SNOWFLAKE TO ROLE AUTHZ_ANALYZER_ROLE;
 GRANT USAGE ON WAREHOUSE <REPLACE_WITH_WAREHOUSE_NAME> TO ROLE AUTHZ_ANALYZER_ROLE;